Broadband, Connectivity, Cybersecurity, and E-Rate

 E-Rate Program

-Funding for the E-Rate program is based on demand and is currently capped at $4.276 billion.
+Funding for the E-Rate program is based on demand and is currently capped at $4.456 billion.
 To be eligible for funding, a school must meet the statutory definition of an elementary or secondary school.
 An eligible school may submit a request to the USAC for identified goods and services, followed by the school selecting the most cost-effective goods and services from competitive bids.
 Next, the school must apply to the USAC for approval of the purchases, and the USAC will issue funding commitments dependent on eligibility.
-Discounts for goods and services depend on poverty level and location of the school.
+Discounts for goods and services depend on the poverty level and the location of the school.
 The E-Rate program is a vital component of the national effort to ensure that all students have access to the digital resources necessary for modern education.

 During the pandemic, the importance of the E-Rate program was further highlighted as schools transitioned to remote learning.
 While E-Rate funding itself cannot be used to cover off-campus internet access, the FCC introduced additional initiatives, such as the Emergency Connectivity Fund (ECF), to help address connectivity needs for remote learning.
 The ECF program, which has since sunsetted, invested $7.17 billion to provide support to approximately 18 million students, 11,500 schools, 1,070 libraries, and 130 consortia, and provided nearly 13.5 million connected devices and over 8 million broadband connections.
 Subsequent FCC action on wi-fi hotspots and other services has allowed a significant part of ECF’s homework gap support to continue through the E-Rate.